-The Providence® Orthosis is the first hyper corrective orthosis that is worn at night to treat adolescent idiopathic scoliosis (AIS).
+The Providence® Orthosis is the first hyper corrective brace that is worn at nighttime to treat Adolescent Idiopathic Scoliosis (AIS).
 This revolutionary orthosis has gained in popularity because of its effectiveness in treating scoliosis and its enhanced ease of compliance among adolescent patients.
 It has been successful in treating all curve types: lumbar, thoracic, double major, and thoracolumbar.

 The Providence Nocturnal Scoliosis® System combines the precise grid coordinates of the patented measuring board and utilization of a CAD/CAM system to effectively establish consistent spinal modification strategies.
 The Providence Nocturnal Scoliosis® System is designed to aggressively correct scoliotic curves while the patient sleeps.
 The Providence® is also effective for obese, juvenile and neuromuscular patients.

-Spinal Technology, Inc. is the exclusive manufacturer of the Providence Nocturnal Scoliosis® System.
+Spinal Technology is the exclusive manufacturer of the Providence Nocturnal Scoliosis® System.

 Human Growth Hormone